Please find my complete CV here.

 Thesis title – A Drop in the Wave: Individual and Global Perceptions of Transformation in the Post-Socialist Albanian Diaspora

-Swann-Quinn, J. (UNDER REVIEW).
+Swann-Quinn, J. (FORTHCOMING).
 “Mining the Homeland: Imagining Resources, Nation, and Territory in Post-Soviet Georgia.”

 Quinn, J. (2017). “gatekhili Mountains, gatekhili State: Fractured alpine forest governance and post-Soviet development in the Republic of Georgia.”
 Journal of Alpine Research | Revue de géographie alpine, (105-1).